awalkaday/exhibition/README.md

-# exhibition-hectolitre
+# Simulations of 3D Exhibitions
-This exhibition will be moved from the virtual to the physical world at Hectolitre, September 4 - 6, 2025.
+This first-of-its-kind exhibition will be moved by its visitors from the virtual to the physical world at Hectolitre, September 4 - 6, 2025.